canonical/pebble/docs/tutorial/getting-started.md

 To initialise the `$PEBBLE` directory with the contents of another, in a one time copy, set the `PEBBLE_COPY_ONCE` environment variable to the source directory.
 This will only copy the contents if the target directory, `$PEBBLE`, is empty.

----

-## Viewing, Starting, and Stopping services
+## Viewing, starting, and stopping services

 You can view the status of one or more services by using `pebble services`: